JRenoir/WISER_Quantum_Portfolio_Optimization_VG/README.md

 <img width="600" height="867" alt="Image" src="https://github.com/user-attachments/assets/eb4d45e5-f414-43f4-b11f-9994b5763bf7" />
 </p>

-In general, for $n$ qubits, the circuit contains $2n-1$ gates and $2n-1$ tunable parameters to be optimized by the classical optimizer.
+In general, for $n$ qubits, the circuit contains $2n-1$ gates and $2n-1$ tunable parameters to be optimized by the optimizer.
 Both the depth and the number of parameters are smaller than those of the standard TwoLocal ansatz and the BFCD ansatz provided in the project initiators’ repository.
 As shown in the subsection IV, this design proves more efficient for tackling the $31$-bonds problem.

 VQE will modify these angles to minimize objective function.